15 Disruptive Precision Agriculture Companies to Follow in 2025

 • CROP ADVISOR: With the INSTACROPS technology deployed on the farms, they collect minute-by-minute data to gather relevant information for decision-making.

-Instacrops is a unique virtual advisor that directly connects farmers with their crops through a powerful platform that gives previously processed information, easy to interpret and in real-time, to manage everything that happens in the field.
-Our technology, allows farmers to save up to 35% water and 30% energy, and maximize their crop yields by 12%.
+Instacrops is a virtual advisor that allows you to give farmers direct advice on their crops thanks to a powerful platform where processed information (easy to interpret and given in real-time) can make decisions about everything that happens in the territory.
+Our tech lets farmers use 35% less water and 30% less energy, while increasing crop productivity by 12%.

-Today we have 1,200+ users connected to our platform, and 80,000+ hectares monitored in Latin America.
+As of today, we have 1,200 + users connected to our platform and over 80,000 + hectares monitored in Latin America.

-By 2026, our purpose is to transform the life of 5,000+ farmers in Latin America, to save more than 2.5 billion gallons of water.
+We hope that by 2026, we will change the life of more than 5.000 farmers in Latin America and save over 2.5 billion gallons of water.

 4. Augmenta